Autopsy picture of John McBean

 The non-existent "structural collapse" was not even a superficially valid explanation for the dismemberments we see.
 When a body is crushed by an object falling from the height of a ceiling, regardless of the weight, the body parts tend to remain together.
 They retain something of the original spatial relationship to each other, as can be seen in many fossils.
 The bodies in this concrete room, however, did not follow that pattern.
 We find heads, calves and feet, arms—a virtual kaleidoscope of body parts mixed together.

-An explosion can dismember a body if the body is directly over the center of the explosion.
+An explosion can dismember a body if the body is near the center of the explosion.
 Explosions cause ripping, shredding, and tearing injuries to a body.
 "Evulsion" occurs when a portion of a body is ripped off with a force driven in one direction.
 A sharp object, propelled by the force of an explosion, could cause evulsion injuries when the object shears through the body's bone and tissue.
 Dismemberment can occur in an airplane crash, when a thrown body collides with other objects.

 But dismemberment can also be caused by other means.
 Describing the tools used to dismember bodies, Dr. William Maples says: